 Why was it so important to reform this ICU?

-- Every year it attends more than 800 children from all around Spain.
+- Every year it helps more than 800 children from all around Spain.

 - It’s the ICU for the Comunidad de Madrid’s 18 public hospitals.

 - The children’s average stay is around 4 days.
 But for children with cancer, they may have to spend up to a month here.

 - It’s the ICU that treats the most children with cancer in all of Spain.

 - It didn’t have any natural light.
 The kids couldn’t tell the different between night and day and lost all sense of time.

 - It’s the ICU that treats the most serious cases.

 The ICU at Niño Jesús is the one that treats our kids, grandkids, nieces and nephews, friends, and more.
 It’s the ICU for all of the children in Madrid and for many more seriously ill children from all around Spain.

 - 7 single stands and 1 double stand for multiple trauma